A weak to strong type T1 theorem for general smooth Calder\'on-Zygmund operators with doubling weights, II: Reduction of the proof to local forms

 \section{Reduction of the proof to local forms}

 The proof of Theorem \ref{main} will require significant new arguments beyond those in \cite{Saw6}.
-In particular, we will use the shifted corona decomposition as in \cite{LaSaShUr3} and \cite{SaShUr7}, instead of the parallel corona decomposition used in \cite{Saw6}, and construct a paraproduct - stopping - neighbour decomposition of NTV type for a local Alpert form, but including a new commutator form that arises from the fact that singular integrals do not in general commute with multiplication by polynomials.
+In particular, we will use the shifted corona decomposition as in \cite{LaSaShUr3} and \cite{SaShUr7}, instead of the parallel corona decomposition used in \cite{Saw6}, and construct a paraproduct - stopping - neighbour decomposition of NTV type for a local Alpert form, but complicated by the fact that singular integrals do not in general commute with multiplication by polynomials.

 To prove Theorem \ref{main}, we begin by proving the bilinear form bound,